Drafting Receivables Purchase Documents: Avoiding Contracting Pitfalls for Sellers and Purchasers

 Key Provisions, UCC Requirements, Bankruptcy Principles

-This CLE webinar will guide counsel through crafting critical provisions in the Receivables Purchase Agreement (“RPA”) and other transaction instruments.
+This CLE course will guide counsel through crafting critical provisions in the Receivables Purchase Agreement and similar agreements (RPA) and other transaction instruments.
 The panel will provide practical strategies to avoid common drafting pitfalls, minimize contract disputes, and protect client interests.

 - Committed and uncommitted programs

 - Single purchaser and multiple purchasers

 - Recourse and non-recourse

 - Maturity, collection, and other types of factoring arrangements

 - Electronic platforms